 Because producing new housing in Santa Barbara is very expensive, it can be more cost-effective to protect existing covenant-controlled units than build new units.
-Rents for low income units simply do not support the conventional financing needed to acquire property and build affordable housing; therefore, deep subsidies are required.
-Land costs are high, even in areas with high concentrations of low income households.
+Rents for low-income units simply do not support the conventional financing needed to acquire property and build affordable housing; therefore, deep subsidies are required.
+Land costs are high, even in areas with high concentrations of low-income households.
 Nevertheless, the City works closely with nonprofit developers to leverage additional funds and permit as many new units for lower income households as possible.

 Based on new construction figures for the next affordable housing project to be built in the City (29 units at Vera Cruz Village), the cost per unit is \$702,413.
+This amount includes land and building acquisition, construction "hard costs", contractor and developer fees, and soft costs (i.e., architectural, engineering, financing, permit, and legal fees, etc.).
 In leveraging other funds, such as tax-exempt bond financing, conventional loans, and contributions from the developer, the City subsidy for affordable housing projects is relatively low.
 Using the total per unit development cost cited above (without subsidies), it would cost nearly \$195 million to replace the 277 at risk units with new units.